jamatarmusic/GENajam/README.md

 #include <LiquidCrystal.h> // standard liquid crystal arduino library

+There is a folder of sample TFI files that you can test by loading them to the root of an SD card.

 Current state:
 version 0.1 - can load up to 64 TFI instrument files off the root on an SD card and you can select instruments for channels 1-6 individually.